DRJTBC - Easton-Phillipsburg (Route 22) Toll Bridge Rehabilitation

 After a nearly three-month-long winter hiatus, intensified construction activities and related lane closures resumed in early March for the 2014 stage of the Easton-Phillipsburg (Route 22) Toll Bridge Rehabilitation Project.
 Initial activities for 2014 involved establishment of a segregated, barricaded work zone through the project area; installation of a painting platforms/residue-containment system above the bridge's travel lanes; repair/replacement of concrete slabs at the toll plaza approach; and the phased-in set up of corresponding single-lane traffic configurations and ramp closures.

-The full menu of traffic restrictions for the first phase of 2014 was completed on the morning of April 1.
+The full menu of initial long-term traffic restrictions for the project's 2014 work stage was established in early April.
 The work zone's uninterrupted travel restrictions are now as follows:

-- Route 22 eastbound -- single lane beginning before Cemetery Curve in Easton and continuing right-lane-only through downtown and across the toll bridge before returning to two travel lanes in Phillipsburg.
+- Route 22 eastbound -- single lane beginning before Cemetery Curve in Easton and continuing right-lane-only through downtown and across the toll bridge before returning to two travel lanes after the first exit in Phillipsburg.

 - Off-ramp from Route 22 westbound to Route 611 immediately after the toll bridge in Easton -- closed for rehabilitation work for extended period.
 (Use Snyder Street exit instead, detour posted)